Make an Impact

 You Can Make an Impact!

-Messiah is a church of compassion and community outreach.
-Members and friends of Messiah devote their time and talents to support local, national, and global missions.
+Messiah is a church of compassion and community outreach, supporting local, national, and global missions.
 From serving at the local food shelf to traveling to developing countries, we serve through mission – and there is a place for you to get involved!

 Current Opportunities & Needs